chuksdsilent/My-devops-projects/devops interview questions/README.md

 ```
 docker run -it -v data-volume:/data image-name /bin/sh
 ```
-To see all the volums
+To see all the volumes
 ```
 docker volume ls
 ```